 My hobbies include gardening family genealogy and creative writing.

 My association with Solihull Hebrew Congregation goes back over 35 years.

-I am the only woman on the Council of Solihull Shul but here is a little
+I am a proud female member of the Council of Solihull Shul, here is a little

 bit of my past history.
 I met and married my dear husband Paul as a very

 young bride and we lived initially in Golders Green for a few years, when

 I had my first son, Jeffrey.
 Shortly after that, we moved to Stanmore in

 Middlesex, where our next two children, Murray and Alison, were born.

 After a few years, we needed more space as Paul’s father came to live with

 us and Stanmore was exorbitantly expensive, at least for us, so we moved